modelscope/KAN-TTS/README.md

 Temporarily we support sam-bert and hifi-GAN, other models are coming soon.

 ## Support Languages
-Mandarine and English are available now, Chinese dialects and some other languages will be published in the future.
+Mandarine and English are available now, Chinese dialects: Shanghainese, Sichuanese and Cantonese have been supported and some other languages will be published in the future.

 ## Training Tutorial
 You can find the training tutorial in our wiki page [KAN-TTS Wiki](https://github.com/AlibabaResearch/KAN-TTS/wiki).